 Trees are indeed special.
-We use their wood to make boards to build with, and we get heat from burning logs in fireplaces and stoves.
+We use their wood to make boards to build with, and we get heat from burning tree logs in fireplaces and stoves.
 Sawdust, wood shavings and mulch can be used to line animal pens, absorb wet messes and beautify garden beds.
 We use the pulp from trees to make all types of paper for text books, magazines and birthday cards.
 We also get wonderful fruits from trees, such as almonds, olives, mangos and apples.

-One of the most important things that trees do is clean the air.
-They are pollution fighting machines; taking in carbon dioxide, intercepting airborne particles and absorbing both odors and pollutants (carbon dioxide, sulfur dioxide, ammonia, nitrogen dioxide and ozone).
-Trees then release oxygen, which is needed by every living thing on earth.
-It takes approximately 500 mature trees to absorb the amount of carbon dioxide that is produced by a typical car in only one year.
-Young trees absorb more carbon than old ones, so planting new trees is a great way to help our environment.
+Trees also clean the air.
+They are pollution fighting machines; taking in carbon dioxide, intercepting airborne particles and absorbing both odors and pollutants (carbon dioxide, sulfur dioxide, ammonia, nitrogen dioxides and ozone).
+Then trees release oxygen, needed by every living thing on earth.
+It takes approximately 500 mature trees to absorb the amount of carbon dioxide produced by a typical car in one year.
+Young trees absorb more carbon than old ones, so planting trees is a great way to help our environment.

 The following is a fun environmental lesson that involves eating delicious fruits and recycling the pit or seed by planting your very own pollution fighting, energy conserving, fruit bearing tree.
-The best seeds come from fully ripe fruit, purchased in season, from a local farmer's market.
-After eating the fruit, save the seeds or pit.
-Then, follow the directions below and grow your tree!
+The best seeds come from fully ripe fruit purchased in season from a local farmer's market.
+Eat the fruit and reserve the seeds or pit.
+Follow the directions below for growing your tree.